Chapter 19: The Tragedy at Ong Thanh 062025

 we should stop and talk about an overall plan in case we are attacked".

-Terry, however, took Clark's words literally and in Terry's shallow,
+Terry, however, took Clark's words literally, and in Terry's shallow,

 immature mind, those words were misinterpreted.
 In reality, Welch was